 When looking at Matthew 24 we see the two parts of Daniel's 70th week for the whole Tribulation:

-Verses 4-14 of Matthew 24 are showing the first 3 and half years.
+Verses 4-14 of Matthew 24 are showing the first 3 and a half years.

-The first half of the Tribulation are caused mainly by the wickedness of man, and, are connected to the 4 horsemen of Revelation 6:1-11.
+The first half of the Tribulation is caused mainly by the wickedness of man, and, are connected to the 4 horsemen of Revelation 6:1-11.